 Pass: Matches and History

 Originally, Pass was not part of the KOTD season.
-However, fellow battle rapper, Jag (Chubby Jag) was a no-show to his season debut, causing a delay in the scheduling in the west division.
-On August 22, 2021, KOTD removed Jag from the line-up and announced that Pass would be taking his place.
-Pass is a seasoned battle rap professional, and a staple from KOTD.
-Being a legend from Oakland, this only served to raise excitement and the stakes for the season.
+However, fellow battle rapper Jag (Chubby Jag) was a no-show to his season debut, causing a delay in the scheduling in the west division.
+On August 22, 2021, KOTD removed Jag from the line-up and announced that Pass would take his place.
+Pass is a seasoned battle rap professional and a staple of KOTD.
+Being a legend from Oakland, this only raised excitement and the stakes for the season.
 He decided to step up to the plate. “it’s time.”
 Said Pass in a KOTD interview when he joined the season.

-Pass made his debut on September 12, 2021, ten weeks into the season by battling Fate.
-Since then, he has battled Cali Smoov, Clone, Ciddy, and Shotti P. In the season and post season.
+Pass debuted on September 12, 2021, ten weeks into the season, by battling Fate.
+Since then, he has battled Cali Smoov, Clone, Ciddy, and Shotti P. In the season and post-season.

 Season Debut: Pass vs. Fate

 Pass took on Fate in Week 10 in his season debut, giving an incredible performance and earning a total battle score of 145.
-Pass had an extraordinary debut and showed a variety of ways he can attack his opponents.
-This performance put the entire West division on notice that he was going to be a force to be reckon with.
-At this point in time, Pass vs Fate was the best battle of the season at the time.
+Pass had an extraordinary debut and showed various ways he could attack his opponents.
+This performance put the entire West division on notice that he would be a force to be reckoned with.
+At this point, Pass vs Fate was the best battle of the season at the time.

 Pass vs. Aktive

-Pass was set to go up against battle rapper, Aktive.
-However, Aktive wasn’t participating in the season at this point, and Pass received a default 143 points due to the no-show.
+Pass was set to go up against battle rapper Aktive.
+However, Aktive wasn’t participating in the season at this point, and Pass received a default of 143 points due to the no-show.

 Pass vs. Cali Smoov

-In week 18, Pass took on battle rapper, Cali Smoov and emerged victorious with a total battle score of 144.
+In week 18, Pass took on battle rapper Cali Smoov and emerged victorious with a total battle score of 144.
 At this point, he was undefeated for the entire season and landed the #3 seed in the west.
-It was important to highlight how consistent Pass has been within this sample size of the season.
-The 6 rounds he had rapped thus far were all at the same high caliber and it seem Pass found a sustainable level to compete at.
-And he brings this same momentum into the post season.
+It was essential to highlight how consistent Pass has been within this season’s sample size.
+The six rounds he had rapped thus far were all at the same high caliber, and it seems Pass found a sustainable level to compete at.
+And he brings this same momentum into the postseason.

 1st round of the playoffs: Pass vs. Clone